Last Page Update: March 16, 2023 @ 9:00 am

 Our purpose is to make digital mental healthcare universally available to all.

 This strategy is shared by the Board and Executive team and has been communicated through regular meetings with investors, announcements through RNS and is detailed in full within the Strategic Report section in our Annual Report.
-Key risks and mitigating factors are also detailed in our most recent Annual Report.

 Principle 2 – Seek to understand and meet shareholder needs and expectations.